 In this case, timeliness is a user-driven quality measure, that takes some priority over accuracy in this case.
 Ofsted now publishes management information every month.
 The data has some bias, so they give clear warnings to users about the issues with data quality.
 Management information is not concealed, even if it gives an indication about the official statistics.

 Ofsted is also planning to update its Data View infographic tool each month to meet user needs.
 Ofsted will consider the possibility of publishing daily updates to the tool with clear warnings about the quality of the data.

-Information about the processing of student loan applications in England is published in an annual National Statistics release.
+Information about the processing of student loan applications in England is published in an annual accredited official statistics release.
 In 2009 there were significant problems with the processing of applications, which got a lot of media interest.

 The Student Loans Company were getting a lot of enquiries about the problem and asked for advice from the HoP at the parent department, which was the Department for Business, Innovation and Skills (BIS).
 The organisations decided to introduce a series of interim official statistics publications on processing of student loan applications in England.
 The official statistics would be published every two weeks.
 By increasing the frequency of publications, the press office could direct people to the website to provide consistent, up-to-date information, and a transparent response.

 The series started in October 2009 and finished in February 2010.
 Similar arrangements were also made for the next three academic years.
 After this, it was decided that there was no demand for a fortnightly or monthly release because the applications processing was working efficiently, and there was much less public interest.

 The Department for Work and Pensions brought forward official statistics on Personal Independent Payment cases before a Work and Pensions Select Committee meeting.
 If they had not published the statistics before the meeting they would have been discussing official figures that were two months old and presented a different picture of performance.
 The departmental representatives may also have been at risk of accidently mentioning unpublished data.